dheerajsh/ts-react-google-login-component/README.md

 }
 ```

-Since this component is using [gapi types][ https://developers.google.com/api-client-library/javascript/reference/referencedocs#gapiauth2clientconfig] you can use all config options available from google
+Since this component is using [gapi types](https://developers.google.com/api-client-library/javascript/reference/referencedocs#gapiauth2clientconfig), S0 you can use all config options available from google

-you can also use all signIn [options][https://openid.net/specs/openid-connect-basic-1_0.html#RequestParameters]
+you can also use all signIn [options](https://openid.net/specs/openid-connect-basic-1_0.html#RequestParameters) provided by Google
 ```js
 render(): JSX.Element {
         const clientConfig = { client_id: 'youappid' }